DfE complaints procedure

 • let you know of any planned actions or changes in systems as a result of your complaint.

-If you remain dissatisfied with the department’s response you can write to the Departmental Complaints Officer giving full details of your customer service complaint and why you remain dissatisfied.
-The Departmental Complaints Officer will provide an independent review of how your complaint was handled.
-Contact details and timescales are as set out above at Stage 2 - Formal Complaint.
+If you are dissatisfied with the department’s response issued at Stage 2 of this procedure, you can write to the Departmental Complaints Officer within 30 days of receiving that response (unless exceptional circumstances apply which allow the department to extend this time limit) giving full details of your complaint and why you remain dissatisfied.
+The Departmental Complaints Officer will arrange for an independent review of how your complaint was handled to be conducted.

 Northern Ireland Public Services Ombudsman

-You should note that the Ombudsman will generally expect you to have used all of the steps of the Department’s internal complaints procedure before accepting your complaint.
-You will need to contact the NIPSO within six months of the date of the department’s final response to you about your complaint.
-Contact details are set out below.
+You should note that the Ombudsman will generally expect you to have completed the department’s complaints procedure before accepting your complaint.
+You will need to contact NIPSO within six months of the date of the department’s final response to you about your complaint.

 By email: nipso@nipso.org.uk